hoanglhh/chat_app_project/README.md

 # Chat App

-A responsive, realtime full-stack chat application built while studying [Full Stack Open](https://fullstackopen.com/).
+A responsive, realtime full-stack chat application.
 It supports private and group conversations, secure message ownership, live updates with Socket.IO, and Gemini-powered chat and conversation summaries.